NamelessDevelopers/EliminaBot/README.md

 # Invite
-The bot can be invited by following this link: https://discord.com/api/oauth2/authorize?client_id=777575449957498890&permissions=90112&scope=bot
+The bot can be invited by following this link: [Click Here](https://discord.com/api/oauth2/authorize?client_id=777575449957498890&permissions=90112&scope=bot "Discord direct invite link")

 # All Commands